2Kronos/Computer-Engineering-Knowledge-/Uni vault/YEAR 3/Network System/Chapters/Chapter 1/CH 1.3  06-02-05.md

   - Examples include Google and Facebook.
   - Operate private networks to connect their data centers and services to the internet.
   - Sometimes bypass Tier 1 and regional ISPs for direct connectivity.

-Let me know if you need further details! 😊